-In January 2011, a small group of women in Ponnani, Kerala, were facing a difficult future with no work, but with help from Kerala Crafts, have set up a small shop named 'SHE'S', and workshop to sell women’s clothing, together with a stitching facility.
-The woman who runs the shop was anxious about the future for her and her family, as her husband had been diagnosed with a serious illness and was unable to work.
+In January 2011, a small group of women in Ponnani, Kerala, were facing a difficult future with no work, but with help from Kerala Crafts, have set up a small shop named 'SHE'S', to sell women’s clothing, together with a stitching facility.
+Shyni, who manages the shop, was anxious about the future for her and her family, as her husband had been diagnosed with a serious illness and is unable to work.

 'She's' is now celebrating its 10th birthday - and is well established in the local community with a good reputation for fine stitching and customer service.

 The small group of skilled women who work there, provide much-needed help for their families, as well as providing an essential support network for each other.
 Most have had to deal with great suffering in their lives, but the family atmosphere of the project, has helped them get through the difficult times.

 Help and support during covid has been vital, and Shyni says 'We are going through a difficult period.
 It is not at all easy for me.
 I do worry about my unwell husband ........
 We are all staying strong and hoping everything will be back to normal soon'.